dmora127/genomics-on-ospool/README.md

     queue POD5_input_file from /home/<user.name>/genomics_tutorial/pod5_files
    ```

 This submit file will read the contents of `/home/<user.name>/genomics_tutorial/pod5_files`, iterate through each line, and assign the value of each line to the variable `$POD5_input_file`.
 This allows to us programmatically submit _N_ jobs, where _N_ is equal to the number of POD5 subset file we created previously.
 Each job will have its corresponding POD5 input subset (`subset_id-105.pod5`) and `models.tar.gz` files transferred to the Execution Point (EP).
-Additionally, we will transfer and start our `dorado.sif` apptainer container image using the `+SingularityImage` attribute on our submit file.
+Additionally, we will transfer and start our `dorado.sif` apptainer container image using the `container_image` attribute on our submit file.

 The submit file will instruct the EP to run our executable `basecalling_step2_simplex_reads.sh` and pass the arguments found in the `arguments` attribute.
 The `arguments` attribute allows us to customize the parameters passed to _Dorado_ directly on our submit file, without having to edit our executable.